alexirpan/alexirpan.github.io/_posts/2018-11-26-go-explore.markdown

 What is the Proposed Approach?
 -------------------------------------------------------------------------------

-This is a summary of the [official release](https://eng.uber.com/go-explore/) which you should read for yourself.
+This is a summary of the [official release](https://eng.uber.com/go-explore/), which you should read for yourself.

-One of the common approaches to solve exploration problems is intrinstic motivation.
-Roughly, if you provide bonus rewards for novel states, you can encourage agents to explore more of the state space, even if they don't receive any external reward from the environment.
+One of the common approaches to solve exploration problems is intrinsic motivation.
+If you provide bonus rewards for novel states, you can encourage agents to explore more of the state space, even if they don't receive any external reward from the environment.
+The detail is in defining novelty and the scale of the intrinsic reward.

 The authors theorize that one problem with these approaches is that they do a poor job at continuing to explore promising areas far away from the start state.